FAQs are provided for informational purposes only and the actual rules are contained in the OLG’s regulations.

 The due diligence investigations for license Applicants covers their regulatory history in other jurisdictions, financial stability, compliance plan and history, and recent litigation, among other areas.
 The investigations for qualifiers – those individuals who are officers, board members or key investors of the applicant – cover their employment history, criminal record, education, stock holdings and financial suitability, among other areas.

 The OLG uses the International Association of Gaming Regulators’ (IAGR) Multi-Jurisdictional Business Form as the basis for information collected from Applicants, along with addendums requesting information specific to an Applicant’s proposed sports wagering operations in the District.

-A Class A Operator may operate online/mobile sports wagering within its licensed facility and within the 2-blocks surrounding the facility.
+A Class A Operator may operate online/mobile sports wagering within its licensed facility and within the 2-block zone surrounding the facility.
 A Class B Operator may operate mobile sports wagering within the confines of its licensed facility.

 Mobile applications and online platforms are limited to one skin per licensed location.

-The DC Lottery will operate a mobile sports wagering application and online platform that will be available citywide (with the exception of areas of the District where gambling is prohibited).
+The DC Lottery operates a mobile sports wagering application and online platform, GambetDC, that is available citywide (with the exception of areas of the District where gambling is prohibited).

 For an interactive GIS layer map of the 2-block zone surrounding the designated Class A facilities (Audi Field,100 Potomac Avenue, S.W.; Capital One Arena, 601 F Street, N.W.; Nationals Park,1500 South Capitol Street, S.E.; and, St. Elizabeths East Entertainment and Sports Arena, St. Elizabeth’s Campus, 1100 Oak Drive, S.E.), please visit: https://opendata.dc.gov/datasets/entertainment-sports-gambling-restriction-zones?geometry=-77.375%2C38.836%2C-76.722%2C38.929